What is Merkel cell carcinoma?

 - Medical history: An evaluation of symptoms and any past illnesses

-- Physical exam: The skin is checked for abnormal-looking lumps or spots in colour, size, shape, or texture
+- Physical exam: The skin is checked for lumps or spots that are abnormal-looking in colour, size, shape, or texture

 Biopsy to remove tissue and send it for examination